vivid-inc/ash-ra-template/README.md

 Expressive & customizable template system featuring Clojure language processing

-Tested with Clojure 1.9 and newer, Java 8 and newer LTS releases.
+Tested with Clojure 1.10.0 and newer, and with Java 8 and newer LTS releases.